xxzoltanxx/Balvan-Chat/readme.md

 # Balvan Chat

 DISCLAIMER: This app is currently a WIP.
-Do NOT use it yet for communicating anything which you wouldn't want to be seen.
+Do NOT use it yet for communicating anything which you wouldn't want to be intercepted in the network.

 ![alt text](https://github.com/xxzoltanxx/Balvan-Chat/blob/master/Images/balvanlogo.png?raw=true)
 ![alt text](https://github.com/xxzoltanxx/Balvan-Chat/blob/master/mainmenu.jpeg?raw=true)